MikeInnes/blog/_drafts/vocab.md

     ]]
 </div>

 We can easily tweak the model to deal with this, observing [[\hat y_i]] but then recovering [[P(y_i)]] to calculate your score.
-The quiz uses Expectation Propagation to fit the model instantly in your browser.
+The quiz uses Expectation Propagation to fit the model in your browser (this happens in the time between clicking an answer and a new question appearing).
 Running the model live lets us make use of its results on the fly: we can ask questions for which the chance of a right answer is about 50%.
 Words at the edge of your knowledge – not too easy, not too hard – are the most helpful for fitting the curve, as well as being more fun to answer.

 After fitting we can pull out a function [[p(x) = \Phi(b - W x)]] representing how likely it is that you know any word at rank [[x]].
 Then it's easy to sum up over all word ranks to estimate how many you know overall.[^totals]